 Isolate the infected staff member for 10 days

-Staff should be advised that if the test is positive, they will be contacted by NHS Test and Trace Service, and they should isolate for 10 days.
+Staff should be advised that if the test is positive, they will be contacted by NHS Test and Trace Service, and they should isolate for 10 days from symptom onset or positive test result if asymptomatic.
 Since the NHS Test and Trace Service is not quick, it is likely that the earliest PHE will notify the CCG or practice of staff who have tested positive will be 48hrs after the positive result.

-Notify the CCG and HPT
+Notify the CCG

-The practices should then inform the CCG and HPT.
+The practices should then inform the CCG

 Please inform the CCG through voyccg.covid19tandt@nhs.net